kalleriakronos24/incit_backend/readme.md

-This is INCIT Backend test by Mada Nugraha
+This is INCIT Backend Assesment by Mada Nugraha

 The technology i am using in this application as follows :
 - Express.js